Bishop Gregory Vaughn Palmer

 Ohio West Area, The United Methodist Church

-Bishop Gregory Vaughn Palmer was assigned as Episcopal Leader of the Ohio West Area of The United Methodist Church on September 1, 2012.
+Bishop Gregory Vaughn Palmer serves as the Episcopal Leader of the Ohio West Area of The United Methodist Church having been assigned on September 1, 2012.

 Born and reared in Philadelphia, Pennsylvania, Bishop Palmer is a “child of the church,” the son of the Rev. and Mrs. Herbert E. and Charlotte Sue Hewitt Palmer.
 Bishop Palmer’s father is a retired United Methodist pastor; his mother (now deceased) was a school teacher in the Philadelphia Public School system.
 Rev. Herbert Palmer and his wife Peggy reside in Philadelphia.

 Bishop Palmer received his undergraduate degree from George Washington University in Washington, D.C. and the Master’s of Divinity degree from Duke University Divinity School, Durham, North Carolina.
 Baldwin-Wallace College, Iowa Wesleyan College, Simpson College, Hood Theological Seminary and Garrett-Evangelical Theological Seminary have all awarded him honorary degrees.

 Ordained a deacon and probationary member in the Eastern Pennsylvania Conference in 1977, Palmer has been an ordained elder in full connection in the East Ohio Conference since 1981.

 His pastoral career includes student pastorates in North Carolina and post-seminary appointments in the East Ohio Conference in Cleveland, Canton and Berea.
 Palmer also served as district superintendent of the Youngstown District of the East Ohio Conference.